 ATTENTION ALL LACEY UTILITY CUSTOMERS:

-The City Council has approved an increase to wastewater rates each year, from 2015 through 2019.
-For the average residential Lacey wastewater customer, this will mean a monthly increase of about $0.80/month each year for 5 years, or $4.01/month increase from 2014 rates to 2019 proposed rates.
+The City Council approved an increase to wastewater rates each year, from 2015 through 2019.
+For the average residential Lacey wastewater customer, this means a monthly increase of about $0.80/month each year for 5 years, or $4.01/month increase from 2014 rates to 2019 proposed rates.

 For more information, please read through our Wastewater Rate Changes: Frequently Asked Questions or contact Lacey Water Resources at (360) 491-5600.